raisiqueira/django-telescope/README.md

 - "What's the value of the DEBUG setting?"
 - "What's the URL for blog post with ID 5?"
 - "Reverse the 'post_detail' URL pattern with pk=10"
+- "Show me all published blog posts"
+- "Get the 10 most recent posts ordered by creation date"
+- "Find all featured posts in the blog"
 - "Show me recent error logs"

 **Using Prompts:**